 |

-2 units
+2 apartments

 A 2023 high-rise at the Harrington & Hillsborough corner — the "400H" tower — at the crossroads of the Warehouse District, Glenwood South, and the Capital District.
 Furnished 1-bedroom apartments with a full kitchen, in-unit laundry, and secured parking, a short walk from the amphitheater.